JavaScript supports several data types, which can be broadly categorized into two groups: primitive and non-primitive (also known as reference types).

 - Non-primitive data types: Non-primitive data types are reference types, which are more complex data types and can hold more complex data structures.
 They are mutable (can be changed).
 There are three non-primitive data types in JavaScript:

-: represents a reusable block of code that can be called, e.g.function add(a, b) { return a + b; }
+- function: represents a reusable block of code that can be called, e.g.- function add(a, b) { return a + b; }

 Here's an example of defining and using non-primitive data types in JavaScript: